machadoams/mullet-alternative-data/README.md

 This repository includes the R scripts to reproduce the analyses and plot the figures of the manuscript:

-Machado, AMS; Giehl, ELH; Fernandes, LP; Ingram, SN; Daura-Jorge, FG.
-2021.
-Alternative data sources can fill the gaps in data-poor fisheries.
-ICES Journal of Marine Science.
+Alexandre M S Machado, Eduardo L Hettwer Giehl, Luiza Pacheco Fernandes, Simon N Ingram, Fábio G Daura-Jorge, Alternative data sources can fill the gaps in data-poor fisheries, ICES Journal of Marine Science, Volume 78, Issue 5, August 2021, Pages 1663–1671, https://doi.org/10.1093/icesjms/fsab074

 ### Note on figures and supplementary material
 Figures were saved as vectorial files and edited in Inkscape for fine-tuning and fixing typos in the 'beach seine community' labels.
 The supplementary material can be reproduced by knitting the R Markdown file in `supplementary_material/supplementary_material.Rmd`.